sawickiap/ShaderCrashingAssert/README.md

    cmdList->SetGraphicsRootDescriptorTable(rootParameterIndex, myDescriptorHeap->GetGPUHandle());
    ```

+   If the resource is not bound, the shader assert doesn't trigger a crash.

 *If these steps required for resource binding in D3D12 look too complicated for you, this article can help understand them: [Direct3D 12: Long Way to Access Data](https://asawicki.info/news_1754_direct3d_12_long_way_to_access_data).*

 ## Integration in HLSL shader code